fdilke/bewl/notes/idris-mazes/idris-mazes.md

 \newpage

-## Why is randomness so hard? (continued)
+## The solution...

-Instead, the solution was to look up "generating uniformly random permutations" on Wikipedia which tells you to use the Knuth shuffle.
+... was to look up "generating uniformly random permutations" on Wikipedia which tells you to use the Knuth shuffle.

 But even that is hard!
 The algorithm involves swapping successive pairs of elements in an